Showing posts with label Vietnamese Stories. Show all posts

 The Legend of Sơn Tinh and Thủy Tinh

-In Vietnamese folklore, one ancient legend has been passed down through generations to explain the yearly floods that sweep across the country’s lowlands.
-It’s the powerful and poetic tale of Sơn Tinh and Thủy Tinh—the Mountain God and the Water God—and their fierce rivalry for the love of a princess.
+In Vietnamese folklore, an ancient legend has been passed down through generations to explain the yearly floods that sweep across the country’s lowlands.
+This is the powerful and poetic tale of Sơn Tinh and Thủy Tinh, the Mountain God and the Water God, and their fierce rivalry for the love of a princess.
+Long ago, during the reign of the 18th King Hùng, a beautiful princess named Mị Nương captured the hearts of many.
+Two extraordinary suitors came forward to ask for her hand: Sơn Tinh, the God of the Mountains, with the power to raise mountains, command animals, and shape the earth itself, and Thủy Tinh, the God of Water, who controlled rivers, summoned rainstorms, and ruled the vast aquatic realms.

 The True Origins of Vietnam’s Lunar New Year: Tết Nguyên Đán